GrzegorzKozub/toys/README.md

 ### GPU

-*RTX 5090* is undervolted by applying a 1000 MHz positive offset to the frequency at the desired voltage and flattening the curve from there.
+*RTX 5090* is undervolted by applying a 1000 MHz positive offset to the core frequency at the desired voltage and flattening the curve from there.
 Additionally, power limit can be applied.

-In Afterburner curve editor, the frequency was increased by 1000 MHz for the desired voltage.
+In Afterburner curve editor, the core frequency was increased by 1000 MHz for the desired voltage.
 The apply button was hit.
 All points above the target frequency were selected while holding `Shift`.
 Any of the selected points was dragged down so that all of them dropped below the target frequency.
 The apply button was hit again.
+Memory clock was raised by 1000 Mhz.

 Profiles and results